 In New Who they always make the Doctor into a god.
-I think this got worse in Steven Moffat’s era where the Doctor goes into these big speeches about how he has done this and that and it can get a little tiresome.
+I think this got worse in Steven Moffat’s era where the Doctor goes into these big speeches about how he is the most badass, awesome, godlike hero ever to live.

 I personally prefer the idea of the Doctor being a lowly time lord ,who simply left Gallifrey because he was bored.

 In the Classic Who the Doctor wasn’t the pivot of the universe.
 He was a fairly straight forward character.
 He merely wanted to explore the universe and he was actually back home, something of a loser.